-The NIP update process will enable Indonesia to establish inventories of products and articles containing the 10 newly listed POPs and identify industrial processes where these POPs are still employed or unintentionally produced.
-The NIP update will build on existing national coordination mechanism and capacities established during the original NIP development, which included a National Steering Committee (NSC) involving relevant ministries and stakeholders dealing with POPs management.
-The NSC will be expanded to involve relevant stakeholders and experts for the management of the ten newly listed POPs (e.g. on electronic appliances).
+The NIP update process will enable Nepal to establish inventories of products and articles containing new POPs and to identify industrial processes where new POPs are employed or unintentionally produced.
+The NIP update will build on existing national coordination mechanism and capacities established during the development of the original NIP.
+The Ministry of Environment, Science and Technology will remain as Executing Agency for the review and update of the NIP.
+A National Steering Committee (NSC), involving relevant ministries and stakeholders dealing with POPs management, was already established to develop the original NIP, and will be strengthened by involving additional stakeholders and experts on new POPs (e.g. on electronic appliances).
+Overall EA project implementation will follow the same national execution principles as carried out for the original NIP.